 So when playing guitar, please ensure your amp is grounded properly.

 Faulty AC Outlets

-Often times we believe all our equipment is properly grounded but the power mains have different ground potentials.
+Often we believe all our equipment is properly grounded, but the power mains have different ground potentials.
 If any of the AC power outlets are wired with different ground potentials, there is a likelihood that there will be shock hazards with the audio equipment.

 In these situations, electricity will flow from higher potential to lower potential.
-Therefore, is socket grounds have a difference in potential, electricity will flow to whichever ground is lower.
+Therefore, if socket grounds have a difference in potential, electricity will flow to whichever ground is lower.

 The same goes for any wall socket that is not grounded properly.

 I would always suggest that you test the power outlets of any new room you plug into.
 I’d even suggest testing your regular jam spot from time to time.
 We can easily test our outlets with an inexpensive receptacle tester.
 I recommend the Sperry Instruments GFI6302 (link to check the price on Amazon).

 If you have a discrepancy between power outlet ground potentials, a common strategy is to plug all equipment into one socket to ensure a common ground.
 This isn’t always possible, but it’s worth a shot for smaller setups.
 Use a power bar if need be.